patrozada/insta-clone/README.md

 # insta-clone
-Instagram clone created with React hookks and tailwind
+Instagram clone created with React hooks and tailwind